Form Sections Guide

 - Are you applying for the same type of visa?

-- Are you applying in the same country where the visa above was issued and is this country your principal country of residence?
+- Are you applying in the same country or location where the visa above was issued, and is this country or location our place of principal or residence?

 - Have you been ten-printed?